-4.3.9 Order of operations
+4.3.7 Order of operations

-If you want to download the input data manually, you should do it before you build the UFS MR Weather App.
+If you want to download the input data manually, you should do it before you build the MR Weather App.

-4.3.10 Coexistence of multiple files for the same date
+4.3.8 Coexistence of multiple files for the same date

-Directory \$DIN_LOC_IC/YYMMMM/YYYYMMDD' can have both GRIB2 and NEMSIO files for a given initialization hour and can have files for multiple initialization hours (00, 06, 12, and 18 UTC).
+Directory \$DIN_LOC_IC/YYMMMM/YYYYMMDD can have GRIB2, NEMSIO, and netCDF files for a given initialization hour and can have files for multiple initialization hours (00, 06, 12, and 18 UTC).

-If a directory has both GRIB2 and NEMSIO files for the same initialization date and time, CIME will use the GRIB2 files.
-If the user wants to change this behavior so CIME uses the NEMSIO files, the user should edit file user_nl_ufsatm and add input_type = "gaussian"
+If a directory has files in more than one format for the same initialization date and time, CIME will use the GRIB2 files.
+If the user wants to change this behavior so CIME uses the NEMSIO or netCDF files, the user should edit file user nl ufsatm and add